Ravencentric/ravencentric.github.io/content/blog/match-case-dict.md

 ```

-This naturally made me curious so I decided to read
+This made me curious so I decided to read
 [PEP-0635](https://peps.python.org/pep-0635/#mapping-patterns)
 which says: